gaehlerm/SoftwareEngineering/README.md

 		print("Cannot fight while sleeping")
 ```

 This code is very hard to understand.
+It has too many negations.
 And as I wrote before, it has too many levels of indentation.
 This can be fixed by sorting the `if/else` clauses differently.
 Do not let them span over the whole code base.
 Check that the `button` is empty instead and return if it is.

 ```py
 button = input("")